6 common tax mistakes for investors to avoid

 Reap the benefits of a tax-efficient investing strategy

-An Ameriprise financial advisor will account for taxes in your overall investing strategy, and partner with your tax professional to identify strategies that may help you save on taxes.
+An Ameriprise financial advisor can account for taxes in your overall investing strategy, and partner with your tax professional to identify strategies that may help you save on taxes.

 Reduce the impact of taxes on your investment returns with the help of an Ameriprise financial advisor.